vhub-team/native-db/functions/0x523C79AEEFCC4A2A.md

 # PED::CLEAR_PED_DAMAGE_DECAL_BY_ZONE

 ## Summary
-Clears the Damage  damage that has been applied to the specified ped on the specified zone.
+Clears the Damage  damage that has been applied to the specified ped on the specified zone

 ## Parameters
 * **PED_INDEX** pedIndex: The index of the ped to clear the decoration decal from.